1102.01 COMPETENCY AND QUALIFICATION OF BIDDERS.

 · Name of Surety Company

-sum of the lowest responsible responsive bid on each of the individual
+A. The sum of the lowest responsive bid on each of the individual proposals.

-lowest responsible responsive bid on the Optionally Combined
+B. The lowest responsive bid on the Optionally Combined Proposal.

 The bidder will be permitted to withdraw their proposal under one of the following three conditions: